PriyanshuLakra/My-Blog_project/README.md

 // now when your code is in git hub ... go to vercel site and deploy your fronted code on vercel

+.... in the last ,,, to deploy frontend on vercil .. we have to add a file name "vercel.json" in my frontend project and content will be

+{
+  "rewrites":  [
+    {"source": "/(.*)", "destination": "/"}
+  ]
+}